modernweb-dev/web/docs/learn/test-runner/watch-and-debug/index.md

 Chrome: |██████████████████████████████| 1/1 test files | 0 passed, 2 failed
 ```

-So that's better.
-Still one test too much to really be able to focus on one test.
+So that's better, but we're still seeing two tests.
+That's because focus works only with individual files.
-In order to make it work we can set `.only` on a test
+To focus on a test with a file we can add `.only` to our test:

 👉 `test/sum.test.js`